-- UCC Responsibilities: Provide administrative leadership; individual, couples, and group counseling; clinical supervision; and psychological assessment
+- UCC Responsibilities: Provide administrative leadership; individual, couples, and group counseling; clinical supervision and training; and psychological assessment

-- Professional Interests: Attend to the developmental needs of university students and trainees; data analytics in decision making; and employee-focused management
+- Professional Interests: Attend to the developmental needs of university students and stakeholders; data analytics in decision making; and employee-focused management

 - Personal Interests: I’ll most likely be found with my partner outdoors with our three daughters at splash-pads, playgrounds, Lagoon, skiing the Beav, or attending university or professional sporting events.
 I enjoy homebrewing, getting lost in new places, and listening to audio books.

 - UCC Responsibilities: Facilitate individual, group, and crisis counseling, provide mindfulness coaching, and conduct intake interviews; Outreach; social justice

 - Clinical Approach and Interests: In my practice, I provide strengths-based and solution focused counseling that is founded on a basis of integrity and respect.
 I believe that the foundation for strong and critical counseling lies in an honest and open therapeutic relationship.
 I approach each client with confidence that the answers that they seek or growth that they would like to accomplish is within them.
 My social work training also affords me the ability to open up the discussions with my clients regarding how emotional/ mental health are affected by social/ cultural/ religious/ gender structures around them, i.e. racism and microaggressions, ableism, patriarchy, homophobia, xenophobia, etc.